 Originally built in the middle of the eighteenth century, what is the library today was quite a significant structure for its time.
 Two families owned the property during this time and the surrounding area became a major source of sugar production.
 While the estate changed ownership several times over the years, a fire destroyed the buildings early in the twentieth century and the property remained mostly uninhabited for the next forty years.
 Eventually sold as separate parcels, the site of the ruined building was admitted to the National Register of Historic Places on July 1, 1976.

 Full restoration of the building took just four years to finish, a monumental achievement on St. John island even today.
 The Enighed Estate House was officially renamed in early 1980 to honor Miss Elaine Ione Sprauve for her service to the government and her outstanding contributions to the people of the Virgin Islands.

-Thirty years later the Elaine Ione Sprauve Museum and Library underwent yet another renovation, so visitors today will get the full experience of St. John island’s beautiful public library.
+Thirty years later the Elaine Ione Sprauve Library underwent yet another renovation, so visitors today will get the full experience of St. John island’s beautiful public library.

 Contact Carol McGuiness, Head Librarian, weekdays 9:00 am to 5:00 at (340) 776-6359 for more information or contributions, which can be mailed to PO Box 30 Enighed Estate, St. John VI 00831.